Part 1 - UK AI regulation

 • With the Bank of England, published their third survey on AI and machine learning

-• Will be implementing and enforcing the Online Safety Act as it applies to generative AI tools
+• Is implementing and enforcing the Online Safety Act as it applies to generative AI tools including chatbots

 Further policy, tools and guidance for organisations will come from bodies such as the: (i) AI Security Institute; (ii) the AI Policy Directorate; and (iii) the Responsible Technology Adoption Unit.

 In January 2025, the government published its AI Opportunities Action Plan to ramp up AI adoption across the UK.
+The Plan outlined a change in focus for UK regulators away from enforcement activities to them actively promoting AI innovation within their sectors.
 Key initiatives include new AI Growth Zones to build more AI infrastructure, increasing the public compute capacity 20x, and creating a new National Data Library to harness the value in public data and support AI development.

-Lastly, a Private Members' Artificial Intelligence (Regulation) Bill was introduced to the House of Lords in March 2025.
-The Bill aims to create an AI Authority that would collaborate with relevant regulators to construct regulatory sandboxes for AI.
+In March 2025, a Private Members' Artificial Intelligence (Regulation) Bill was introduced to the House of Lords.
+It did not proceed beyond its first reading.
+The Bill aimed to create an AI Authority that would collaborate with relevant regulators to construct regulatory sandboxes for AI.

 Stay connected and subscribe to our latest insights and views